Toyota broke its just-in-time rule just in time for the chip shortage

-Globally, automobile production could fall by up to 3 million cars, or 3% to 5% of the total, this year.

-It is the result of a miscalculation of demand and deep, systemic issues in the supply chain; and the scarcity isn’t abating anytime soon.

 In contrast to the rest of the auto industry, Japan’s Toyota Motor Corp. said on Feb.
 10 it wasn’t expecting a shortfall of semiconductors to affect its production.
-In the company’s earnings call, Chief Financial Officer Kenta Kon said that as part of its business continuity plans, Toyota — which makes more than 10 million cars a year — had secured “four to six months of stocks as necessary" for various components.
+In the company’s earnings call, Chief Financial Officer Kenta Kon said that as part of its business continuity plans, Toyota — which makes more than 10 million cars a year — had secured “one to four months of stocks as necessary" for various components.
 As its operating profits surged, it raised its earnings forecast by over 50%.
-(Meanwhile, the company said the Feb.
-13 earthquake off the coast of Japan did not have any impact on its plants.)
+(On Tuesday, the company said it will partially halt 14 production lines at nine plants because of disruptions to suppliers resulting from the Feb.
+13 earthquake off the coast of Japan.
+The pauses range from two to four days.)

+(Also Read: Toyota to suspend output from nine factories in Japan due to earthquake)

 Meanwhile, the rest of the industry is gripped by a chip deficit.
 Globally, automobile production could fall by up to 3 million cars, or 3% to 5% of the total, this year.
 It is the result of a miscalculation of demand and deep, systemic issues in the supply chain; and the scarcity isn’t abating anytime soon.